From basic definitions to pros and cons and everything in between.

 We can separate this type of marketing into distribution and promotional channels.
 When referring to distribution, this entails the direct delivery of a product or service to customers.
 Distribution companies, warehouses, and agents are not involved.
 Many SaaS businesses as well as self-employed crafters operate in this way.

 When considering direct promotional methods, this encompasses a wide range of conduits.
 We will explore these in detail in the following section.
 The most important point to note is that businesses can target selected audiences.
-Thus, the message content is often personalized.
+Thus, the message content is often personalized and even available for push notifications.

 Businesses must handle this form of unmediated marketing with care.
 As with all forms of advertising, over-exposure to a brand is off-putting to the customer.
 Brands should be careful to not contact those who have requested communication to stop.
 We will dive into a full examination of the benefits and drawbacks later in the article.